 High Current Dielectric Barrier Discharge

 We have particular interest in understanding the physics and chemistry of the discharge in the perspective of novel power supply matching schemes and different reactor geometries.
 To obtain better understanding of the process we investigate the spatio-temporal discharge behavior in industrially relevant electrode geometry’s by reactive species density measurements using advanced diagnostic tools.
-A research focus is on the 2D spatio-temporal discharge evolution in relation to the precursor dissociation mechanism and gas flow dynamics under varying external plasma parameters as well as on the interaction of the discharge with the surface of the polymer.
+Here the research focus is on the 2D spatio-temporal discharge evolution in relation to the precursor dissociation mechanism and gas flow dynamics under varying external plasma parameters as well as on the interaction of the discharge with the surface of the polymer.

 Surface Growth Front Evolution